 And by the end you probably guessed that they were fully covered in shaving cream, but the mess was totally worth it for smiles and memories like these.

-To help with clean up I kept the hose and our water table nearby.
+To help with clean up I kept the hose and our water table (similar but the one we use is discontinued for now) nearby.
 The girls had almost as much fun washing up as they did playing, so we’ll call that a win and a perfect activity for a summer day!

 If your child loved this you have to try our fluffy oobleck recipe!
 It has an amazing texture that kids can’t resist diving into.